ikwattro/neo4j-docker-playground/cluster-4.4-high-latency/README.md

 - To reset to the normal latency, run the following command to the instances you modified : `docker exec cluster-44-high-latency-core1-1 tc qdisc del dev eth0 root netem`

+**Additional read replica**

+There is also an additional read replica configured with a pull interval of 30 seconds so you can easily test bookmarks by sending subsequent reads to the read replicas.